Psychobabble

-Psychobabble (a portmanteau of "psychology" or "psychoanalysis" and "babble") is a term for language that uses psychological jargon and buzzwords in a manner that may lack accuracy, genuine meaning, or relevance.
+Psychobabble (a portmanteau of "psychology" or "psychoanalysis" and "babble") is a term for pseudo-scientific language that uses psychological jargon and buzzwords in a manner that may lack accuracy, genuine meaning, or relevance.

 Origin of the term

 Psychobabble was defined by the writer who coined the word, R.D.
 Rosen, as a set of repetitive verbal formalities that kills off the very spontaneity, candour, and understanding it pretends to promote.
 It’s an idiom that reduces psychological insight to a collection of standardized observations that provides a frozen lexicon to deal with an infinite variety of problems.
 The word itself came into popular use after his 1977 publication of Psychobabble: Fast Talk and Quick Cure in the Era of Feeling.

 Rosen coined the word in 1975 in a book review for The Boston Phoenix, then featured it in a cover story for the magazine New Times titled "Psychobabble: The New Language of Candor."
 His book Psychobabble explores the dramatic expansion of psychological treatments and terminology in both professional and non-professional settings.